 It’s Budget Prep Time for Boards

-Have you thought about any large-scale assessments that may need to be added?
-Not sure what that means?
 Check out our blog here on why you may need a reserve study, which typically helps identify large-scale assessments.

 Some examples of large-scale projects: